-- (c) Give the elected member or employee an opportunity to make representations about whether the proposed recovery is appropriate and/or the rate at which the recovery is proposed to be made. - (3) Where a mutually agreed proposed can not be reached, the matter will be immediately referred to the Commissioner of Labour or to the courts for consideration. - (4) Immediately upon mutual agreement being reached, as per subsection (2), or upon receiving a directive from the Commissioner of Labour or the courts, as per subsection (3).
-The Provincial Secretary will apply to the Permanent Secretary of the relevant Ministry to deduct from the salary and/or allowances of the applicable elected member or seconded employee the approved amount each pay period until such time as the entire imprest amount is repaid to the Provincial Government. - (5) Subject to subsection (2) and (3) the regular repayment amount will not exceed one third, 1/3, of the gross salary and/or allowances payable to the applicable elected member or applicable seconded provincial employee within a period. - (6) When an elected member or a seconded provincial employee's term or service with the Provincial Government finishes, for whatever reason, it is the duty of the Provincial Treasurer to ensure that all monies due to the Provincial Government are notified to the Permanent Secretary of the Central Ministry.
+- (5) Subject to subsection (2) and (3) the regular repayment amount will not exceed one third, /3, of the gross salary payable to the direct provincial employee within a period. - (6) When an elected member or a seconded provincial employee's term or service with the Provincial Government finishes, for whatever reason, it is the duty of the Provincial Treasurer to ensure that all monies due to the Provincial Government are notified to the Permanent Secretary of the Central Ministry.
 The Provincial Secretary is responsible for informing the Provincial Treasurer of the impending departure of the elected member or seconded employee.
-The Provincial Treasurer must be given notification of an impending departure of the elected member or seconded employee to enable them to prepare and submit a liabilities schedule to the Permanent Secretary of the Central Ministry. - 58.
-The provincial employee or member authorising a temporary imprest will be held personally liable for the recovery of any temporary imprests not made according to this Ordinance or any policy or limit set by the Provincial Executive.
+The Provincial Treasurer must be given notification of an impending departure of the elected member or seconded employee to enable them to prepare and submit a liabilities schedule to the Permanent Secretary of the Central Ministry.

-Authorising Provincial Employees and Members Liable-Temporary Imprests
+Authorising Provincial Employees and Members Liable -Temporary Imprests